SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     If you are not careful you can end up wasting a lot of credits on virtual machines that you are not using.
 VMs are charged by the minute, so even if you are not using them you are still paying for them.
 Therefore, it is important that you remember to stop your VMs when you are not using them.
-You can do this by either clicking the `Stop` button in the VM overview page or by running the following command:
+You can do this by either clicking the `Stop` button on the VM overview page or by running the following command:

     ```bash
     gcloud compute instances stop <instance-name>
     ```

 ## Data storage
-Another big part of cloud computing is storage of data.
-There are many reason that you want to store your data in the cloud including:
+Another big part of cloud computing is the storage of data.
+There are many reasons that you want to store your data in the cloud including:

 * Easily being able to share
 * Easily expand as you need more
-* Data is stored multiple locations, making sure that it is not lost in case of an emergency
+* Data is stored in multiple locations, making sure that it is not lost in case of an emergency

 Cloud storage is luckily also very cheap.
-Google cloud only takes around $0.026 per GB per month.
-This means that around 1 TB of data would cost you $26 which is more than what the same amount of data would cost on Goggle Drive, but the storage in Google cloud is much more focused on enterprise where you have a need for accessing data through an API.
+Google Cloud only takes around $0.026 per GB per month.
+This means that around 1 TB of data would cost you $26 which is more than what the same amount of data would cost on Google Drive, but the storage in Google Cloud is much more focused on enterprise usage such that you can access the data through code.

 ### ❔ Exercises
-When we did the exercise on data version control, we made `dvc` work together with our own Google drive to storage data.
-However, a big limitation of this is that we need to authentic each time we try to either push or pull the data.
+When we did the exercise on data version control, we made `dvc` work together with our own Google Drive to store data.
+However, a big limitation of this is that we need to authenticate each time we try to either push or pull the data.
 The reason is that we need to use an API instead which is offered through `gcp`.

 We are going to follow the instructions from this [page](https://dvc.org/doc/user-guide/setup-google-drive-remote)

-1. Lets start by creating a data storage.
-On the GCP startpage, in the sidebar, click on the `Cloud Storage`.
+1. Let's start by creating a data storage.
+On the GCP start page, in the sidebar, click on the `Cloud Storage`.
     On the next page click the `Create bucket`:

     <figure markdown>
     ![Image](../figures/gcp5.PNG){ width="800" }
     </figure>

-    Give the bucket an unique name, set it to a region close by and importantly remember to enable *Object versioning* under the last tab.
-Finally click `Create`.
+    Give the bucket a unique name, set it to a region close by and importantly remember to enable *Object versioning* under the last tab.
+Finally, click `Create``.

 2. After creating the storage, you should be able to see it online and you should be able to see it if you type in your local terminal: